top of page

 These are all located near restaurants and fast foods.

 One of the things we love the most about our workshops is creating an opportunity for our attendees to socialize, meet other like-minded, creative writers and artists, and learn to connect with industry folks who they might want to pitch songs to in the future.
-We try to offer that opportunity on Day 2 during the evening gathering.
 We can’t always guarantee who will get to join us, but we really try to stock the night with some industry folks and fun!

 Here is the way the time rolls at the Little House...